Islamic State clashes with rivals in eastern Libya, 20 dead

-BENGHAZI, Libya At least 20 fighters were killed in clashes in eastern Libya between Islamic State and another Islamist force that later declared jihad against its hardline rival, residents and medical sources said on Wednesday.
+BENGHAZI, Libya, June 10 At least 20 fighters were killed in clashes in eastern Libya between Islamic State and another Islamist force that later declared jihad against its hardline rival, residents and medical sources said on Wednesday.

-Forces loyal to the official government later sent an air strike against suspected Islamic State positions in Derna, said Nasser al-Hassi, spokesman for Benghazi's air base.

 Fighting erupted in the city of Derna after a leader in the Islamist umbrella group Majlis al-Shura was killed, apparently for refusing to swear allegiance to Islamic State's leader Abu Bakr al-Baghdadi, according to residents.

-Islamic State and other Islamist groups have thrived in Libya since two governments began fighting for control of the oil producer, leaving a security vacuum four years after the ousting of Muammar Gaddafi.
+Islamic State and other Islamist groups have thrived in Libya since two governments began fighting for control of the oil producer, leaving the country in a security vaccum four years after the ousting of Muammar Gaddafi.

 The rapid rise in Libya of Islamic State, which first emerged in Syria and Iraq, is worrying Western powers who fear the militant group will forge a base just across the Mediterranean from mainland Europe.

-The fighting in Derna lasted until Wednesday, by which time Salem Derbi, a Majlis leader, two other leaders and around 18 Islamic State fighters had been killed, medical sources said.
+The fighting in Derna lasted until Wednesday, by which time Majlis leader Salem Derbi and around 18 Islamic State fighters had been killed, medical sources said.

 Majlis al-Shura later declared jihad, or holy war, on Islamic State.
 The battle appears to have been the largest yet between Islamic State and rivals in Derna.